We've got everything you need!

 (p) Courts.
 In any circumstances where the foregoing Arbitration Agreement permits the parties to litigate in court and/or if the dispute is deemed as non-arbitrable by the arbitrator(s) or a court of law, the parties hereby agree to submit to the personal jurisdiction of the courts located within the Southern District of Miami-Dade County, Florida, for such purpose.

-15.4 Legal Authority Orders.
-“Legal Authority Order” means any instruction, subpoena, court or administrative order, request for information and/or document that appears to have the force of law from an administrative body, court authority and/or arbitration tribunal, that requires Ontop or the Ontop Card Provider to provide information, hold or pay out funds from the Ontop Card account, including, but not limited to a garnishment, attachment, execution, levy or any other similar order.
+17.1 Legal Authority Orders.
+“Legal Authority Order” means any instruction, subpoena, court or administrative order, request for information and/or document that appears to have the force of law from an administrative body, court authority and/or arbitration tribunal, that requires Ontop or the Ontop Card Provider to provide information, hold or pay out funds from the Card Account, including, but not limited to a garnishment, attachment, execution, levy or any other similar order.
 Neither Ontop nor the Ontop Card Provider has the obligation to determine whether the Legal Authority Order was validly issued or enforceable.
-If a hold is in effect, Ontop or the Ontop Card Provider may continue to charge any applicable fees, if any, even though the Ontop Card Account cannot be closed or terminated.
-If any action, including administrative proceedings, garnishment, tax levies, restraining orders or any another legal action (“Legal Action”) is brought against the User or the User’s Ontop Card Account, the User will be liable to Ontop for any loss, cost or expense (including attorney’s fees) resulting from compliance with any Legal Action and/or Legal Authority Order.
-If Ontop or the Ontop Card Provider receives a Legal Authority Order in relation to the User’s Ontop Card Account, Ontop or the Ontop Card Provider are hereby authorized to comply with it to the fullest.
+If a hold is in effect, Ontop or the Ontop Card Provider may continue to charge any applicable fees, if any, even though the Card Account cannot be closed or terminated.
+If any action, including administrative proceedings, garnishment, tax levies, restraining orders or any another legal action (“Legal Action”) is brought against you or your Card Account, you will be liable to Ontop for any loss, cost or expense (including attorney’s fees) resulting from compliance with any Legal Action and/or Legal Authority Order.
+If Ontop or the Ontop Card Provider receives a Legal Authority Order in relation to your Card Account, Ontop or the Ontop Card Provider are hereby authorized to comply with it to the fullest.

-15.5 Assignment of Agreement and Successors.
-This Agreement will be binding on the User’s personal representative(s), executor(s), administrator(s), and/or successor(s), as well as on the successors and assigns of Ontop or the Ontop Card Provider.
-Users may not assign, transfer or grant a security interest in the Ontop Card and respective Account to anyone other than Ontop without Ontop’s prior consent.
-No assignment will be valid or binding on Ontop, and Ontop will not be considered to have knowledge thereof, until Ontop consents to and makes record of the assignment or causes the Ontop Card Provider to make record of such assignment.
+17.2 Assignment of Agreement and Successors.
+This Agreement will be binding on your personal representative(s), executor(s), administrator(s), and/or successor(s), as well as on the successors and assigns of Ontop or the Ontop Card Provider.
+You may not assign, transfer or grant a security interest in the Ontop Card and respective Account to anyone other than Ontop without our prior consent.
+No assignment will be valid or binding on Ontop, and we will not be considered to have knowledge thereof, until we consent to and make a record of the assignment or cause the Ontop Card Provider to make a record of such assignment.

-15.8 Entire Terms.
+17.5 Entire Terms.
 These Terms constitute the entire agreement between you and us regarding the use of the Service.
 Our failure to exercise or enforce any right or provision of these Terms shall not be constituted as a waiver of such right or provision.
 The section titles used in these Terms are for convenience only and have no legal or binding effect.
 The word “including” means “including without limitation”.
 If any provision of these Terms is, for any reason, held to be invalid or unenforceable, the other provisions of these Terms will be unimpaired and the invalid or unenforceable provision will be deemed modified so that it is valid and enforceable to the maximum extent permitted by law.
 Your relationship to Ontop is that of an independent contractor, and neither party is an agent or partner of the other.
-These Terms and your rights and obligations hereunder may not be assigned, subcontracted, delegated or otherwise transferred by you without Ontop’s prior written consent, and any attempted assignment, subcontracting, delegation or transfer in violation of the foregoing will be null and void.
-Ontop may freely assign these Terms.
-The terms and conditions set forth in these Terms shall be binding upon assignees.
+These Terms and your rights and obligations hereunder may not be assigned, subcontracted, delegated or otherwise transferred by you without our prior written consent, and any attempted assignment, subcontracting, delegation or transfer in violation of the foregoing will be null and void.
+We may freely assign these Terms to other companies or affiliates of the Ontop Group, whose. provisions shall be binding upon assignees.

 Address: 251 Little Falls Drive, Wilmington, New Castle County, Delaware, 19808